Skip to main content

 Seema has served as a jury member for global advertising events including the Cannes Lions Festival of Advertising Awards, Spikes Asia Advertising Awards, Drums Advertising Awards and the Effies Awards.
 She also played a pivotal role in organizing Adasia 2019 in Lahore and serves on the EC of the Pakistan Advertising Association.

 Seema holds board positions at Circle Pakistan, an organization dedicated to women’s empowerment & digital skills & Aahung, an NGO focused on reproductive health rights as well as RLCC, The Rana Liaquat Craft Colony.
-Seema is a Trustee for the Karachi Biennale Trust & has served on the Executive Council of the Indus Valley School of Arts & Architecture.

 Amin Gulgee